European judges have discovered they can compel politicians to take action against climate change.

 Shell is appealing the verdict, but the Netherlands’ highest court in an earlier case also cited “human rights” and “scientific consensus” as grounds to force the government to make environmental policy.

 The European Court of Human Rights is leaning in the same direction.
 It has fast-tracked a case brought by Portuguese youth activists calling for faster reductions in greenhouse gas emissions as well as a ban on the export of fossil fuels.
-If the court finds in their favor, it could be the end of the European oil and gas industry.
+If the court finds in their favor, it may sound the death knell for the European oil and gas industry.

 The European Court of Human Rights is separate from the EU and has jurisdiction over 47 countries.
 Although some, in particular Italy, Russia, Turkey and Ukraine, have ignored many of its rulings.

 Judicial activism isn’t limited to change change.
-Germany’s Constitutional Court has challenged the legality of the European Central Bank’s purchase of government bonds.
-Spanish courts have criminalized Catalan separatism by forbidding an independence referendum and convicting the region’s leading politicians as well as civil society leaders to between nine and thirteen years in prison for “sedition” against the state.
+Germany’s Constitutional Court has challenged the legality of the European Central Bank’s debt-buying program.
+Spanish courts have criminalized Catalan separatism by forbidding an independence referendum and convicting some the region’s leading politicians as well as civil society leaders to between nine and thirteen years in prison for “sedition” against the state.
 (They were pardoned by Spain’s Socialist government this year.)

 In America, judges have made law on everything from abortion to collective bargaining rights to gun control to marriage.

 Politicians share the blame for refusing to legislate on controversial issues.
 Spain’s should take the reference to the “indissoluble” unity of the country, on which the entire legal argument against Catalan separatism is based, out of the Constitution.
-America’s should have passed a law making it possible for same-sex couples to marry rather than allow the Supreme Court to “discover” they had a right to all along under a 200 year-old Constitution.
+America’s should have passed a law making it possible for same-sex couples to marry rather than allow the Supreme Court to “discover” a right to marriage equality in their 200 year-old Constitution.

 But judges are to blame too for playing politics.